Matings, holomorphic correspondences, and a Bers slice: Introduction

+Unless stated otherwise, we will draw non-escaping sets of the maps in consideration as bounded subsets of the plane.

-{\bf Acknowledgments:} We are grateful to Tien-Cuong Dinh for posing to us the first part of Question~\ref{qn_main}.
+{\bf Acknowledgments:} The authors thank the anonymous referee of the present paper for a diligent and careful reading, and for his/her numerous valuable suggestions that have improved the exposition.
+We are grateful to Tien-Cuong Dinh for posing to us the first part of Question~\ref{qn_main}.
 We thank an anonymous referee of \cite{sullivan_survey} for posing the second part of Question~\ref{qn_main}.
 We also thank Yusheng Luo for helpful conversations.
 This research was supported in part by the International Centre for Theoretical Sciences (ICTS) during the course of the program - ICTS Probabilistic Methods in Negative Curvature (code: ICTS/pmnc--2023/02).